agnoam/k8s_cluster_infrastructre/README.md

 # New-Node
 1. Set static-ip to the new node
 2. For enable the cluster to connect to nfs please `sudo apt-get install -y nfs-common`
+3. Enable ssh **(optional)**

+In case there is a private registry built in the cluster make sure you have copied the certificate file and installed it

 # In all computers
 1. Run this `microk8s kubectl get nodes -o wide | awk '{ print $6 " " $1 }' | tail -n +2 | grep -v $(hostname)`